rwb/c200/README.md

 #### Topic 43: Chi-Square Test of Independence for 2 Categorical Variables

-* 43.1: What does it mean to say 2 categorical variables are independent?
+* 43.1: What does it mean to say 2 categorical variables are independent? (related reading on pp. 195-201)
 * 43.2: A key tool for thinking about the relationship between 2 categorical variables is a *contingency table*.
 * 43.3: Contingency tables can be viewed on *row* (horizontal) and *column* (vertical) dimensions.
 * 43.4: Here are a set of [slides](https://github.com/rwb/c200/blob/main/gfiles/intro-contingency-table.pdf) introducing contingency tables.